erglo/wow-mission-report-button-plus/README.md

 ![Button tooltip and right-click menu with expansion names](.screenshots/mbrp_tooltip-dropdown_df-winter.jpg "Button tooltip and right-click menu with expansion names")
 ![Button tooltip and right-click menu with expansion names](.screenshots/mrbp_menu-tooltip_df-summary.jpg "The MRBP Dragon Isles Summary tooltip")
-(More images on this [project's screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots))
+(More images can be found on this project's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots))

 ## About this add-on